aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides.util/shapeutil/geometrypathtographicspath/_index.md

 ## Remarks

+Deprecated
+:   This method will be removed after release of version 24.7.

 GraphicsPath can be transformed in a different ways using its convenient methods and then transformed back into the [IGeometryPath](../../../aspose.slides/igeometrypath/) to use in [GeometryShape](../../../aspose.slides/geometryshape/) via [ShapeUtil::GraphicsPathToGeometryPath](../graphicspathtogeometrypath/) method.

 ## See Also